-SUB-APPELLATION: Four-Mile Creek VQA Chardonnay DATE OF PLANTATION: 1983 DISTANCE FROM LAKE ONTARIO: 6.9 KM ELEVATION AT TOP OF VINEYARD: 98M METRES DIFFERIENTATION FROM TOP TO BOTTOM OF VINEYARD: 2M WHY THIS MATTERS FROM A 'SENSE OF PLACE' PERSPECTIVE.
+SUB-APPELLATION: Four-Mile Creek VQA Chardonnay DATE OF PLANTATION: 1983 DISTANCE FROM LAKE ONTARIO: 6.9 KM ELEVATION AT TOP OF VINEYARD: 98M METRES DIFFERENTIATION FROM TOP TO BOTTOM OF VINEYARD: 2M WHY THIS MATTERS FROM A 'SENSE OF PLACE' PERSPECTIVE.
 So different from the Bai Xu vineyard, just one line over on Line 3, The age of the Willms vineyard and the deeper roots of older vines in a warmer area is a mitigating factor, in that it helps buffer out the extreme summer weather, whether wet and or drought, and deliver reliable wines of terroir each year.
 Deep roots and slightly-different soils is part of the reason these two neighbouring vineyards give SUCH different wines.
-AGEABILITY AS OF NOVEMBER 1ST, 2021 2017 AGEABILITY I Harvested on 10th of October, 2017.
-Initially a wonderful combination of rich and tight minerality, it looks set to improve for another year or so.
+AGEABILITY AS OF NOVEMBER 1ST, 2021 2017 AGEABILITY Harvested on 10th of October, 2017.
+Initially a wonderful combination of rich and tight minerality, it looks set to improve for another few years.
 2018 AGEABILITY Harvested on 9th of October, 2018.
-More complex than the 2017, depite the hotter summer.
+More complex than the 2017, despite the hotter summer.
 Elegant and saline-chalky - long!
-2019 AGEABILITY I Harvested 20th of October, 2019.
+2019 AGEABILITY Harvested 20th of October, 2019.
 The apparent delicacy belies the firm fruit from small-berried grape bunches.
-Interesting florality, Try in 2022, 2023, up to 2025 without worrying.
+Interesting florality.
+Try in 2022, 2023, up to 2025 without worrying.
 2020 AGEABILITY I Harvested on 4th of October, 2020.
 Still maturing steadily in barrel, the final selection of barrels from this site is months away from being done.
-The wines are full but balanced.
-2021 AGEABILITY I Harvested on 18th October, 2021.
-Pressed, in barrel fermenting away, and looks to be a pretty vintage with great minerality.
-More, we cannot know just now. willm MAGNUM MAGNUMS AT CHRISTMAS ONLY Please See Willms Vineyard THE PARCEL Please See the Willms Vineyard.
+These are rich wines of ripe flavours yet admirable restraint, however fruit is somewhat rounder and perhaps more delicate than usual.
+2021 AGEABILITY Harvested on 18th October, 2021.
+Pressed, in barrel fermenting away, and looks to be a pretty wine with great minerality.
+More, we cannot know just now.

+PUNCHEON RESERVE MAGNUM

+MAGNUMS AT CHRISTMAS ONLY Please See Willms Vineyard

+THE PARCEL Please See the Willms Vineyard.

 THE TASTING

 It is to be remembered that, in this case, the magnum version is not just in a larger bottle than the regular bottling, but is a different wine, fermented in a single older Puncheon (500l instead of the typical Burgundian 'piece,' which is 228l).
 Thus, with the differences of both cooperage and bottle size, although this wine is still quite broad and honeyed - obviously NOTL - it is at once much tighter, currently less obviously inviting, and most certainly has quite a long life ahead of it.
 It will be so instructive - so cool - to watch it mature alongside the 750ml bottling.
 (Note to Self: The Wismer-Wingfield Ouest is also captured in 'Puncheon Reserve' Magnums, and it'll be interesting to see both wines' ageability).

 THE GROWER Please See the Willms Vineyard.

 SOIL COMPOSITION Please See the Willms Vineyard.

 DETAILS Please See the Willms Vineyard.

 Please See the Willms Vineyard for the information below.

+SUB-APPELLATION;

-SUB-APPELLATION; DISTANCE FROM LAKE ONTARIO; ELEVATION AT TOP OF VINEYARD; METRES DIFFERIENTATION FROM TOP TO BOTTOM OF VINEYARD: WHY THIS MATTERS FROM A 'SENSE OF PLACE' PERSPECTIVE.
+DISTANCE FROM LAKE ONTARIO;

+ELEVATION AT TOP OF VINEYARD;

+METRES DIFFERENTIATION FROM TOP TO BOTTOM OF VINEYARD:

+WHY THIS MATTERS FROM A 'SENSE OF PLACE' PERSPECTIVE.

 Please See the Willms Vineyard.